Request a Demo

 • Telephone company: If you don’t have access to the above options, consider contacting your telephone company to access the number of incoming calls per day.

 • Ask your agents: Ask your agents to log the number of calls they receive manually.
-At the end of the day, add all the numbers to determine the total number of incoming calls.
+Add all the numbers to determine the total number of incoming calls.
 However, this number will differ every day, so you will have to take an average of at least a month.

-• CRM: If you track customer engagement in your CRM system, it would also reflect the number of incoming calls.
+• CRM: If you track customer engagement in your CRM system, it will also reflect the number of incoming calls.

 If you cannot determine the number of incoming calls by any of the options mentioned above, you can estimate it by the following method: